cmig-research-group/cmig_tools/DEAP/README.md

 ./run_gencache.sh
 ```

-This should build the cache files in the directory XXX.
+This should build the cache files in the directory data_v5/FEMA_cache.

 Now we can start the workers by running: